Sparsest Piecewise-Linear Regression of One-Dimensional Data: Introduction

-which we refer to as the \emph{generalized continuous basis pursuit}~\eqref{eq:noiselessproblem}, following the terminology of \cite{ekanadham2011recovery, duval2017sparseII}.
-We therefore carry out our theoretical analysis on the more straightforward~\eqref{eq:noiselessproblem} problem, and we attest that these results apply to~\eqref{eq:noisyproblem} as well, provided that $\V{y}_\lambda$ is known.
+which we refer to as the \emph{generalized basis pursuit in the continuum}~\eqref{eq:noiselessproblem}\footnote{A similar terminology, the ``continuous basis pursuit'', is used in a different context in \cite{ekanadham2011recovery, duval2017sparseII}.}.
+Our terminology is inspired by the (discrete) basis pursuit (BP)~\cite{chen2001atomic}, which is also a constrained problem; as for the \eqref{eq:noisyproblem}, the ``generalization'' is due to the presence of a regularization operator $\Op D^2$ which is absent in the BP.
+We therefore carry out our theoretical analysis on the more straightforward~\eqref{eq:noiselessproblem} problem, and we attest that these results apply to the~\eqref{eq:noisyproblem} as well, provided that $\V{y}_\lambda$ is known.
 For this analysis, we use mathematical tools based on duality theory, and we exploit the very specific form of the so-called dual certificate for our regularization operator $\Op{D}^2$.
-We describe in a systematic way the form of the solution set and identify the set of sparsest solutions, which is to the best of our knowledge a first in the TV-based inverse-problem literature: existing works are limited to identifying the form of certain solutions.
-For instance, it is known that the function that simply connects the points $(x_1, y_{0, 1}), \ldots, (x_M, y_{0, M})$ is always a solution to~\eqref{eq:noiselessproblem} (see~\cite[Theorem 1]{koenker1994quantile} and~\cite[Proposition 7]{mammen1997locally}).
+We describe in a systematic way the form of the solution set and identify the set of sparsest solutions.
+The fact the optimization problems with sparsity-promoting regularization sometimes have multiple solutions is often sidestepped in the literature by identifying specific cases of uniqueness \cite{candes2014towards,Duval2015exact, Fernandez-Granda2016Super}.
+When it is not, existing works typically provide the form of certain solutions \cite{fisher1975spline, Unser2017splines}, but they do not characterize cases of uniqueness nor do they give a \emph{complete} description of the solution set as we do here.
+Concerning our specific problem, it is known that the function that simply connects the points $(x_1, y_{0, 1}), \ldots, (x_M, y_{0, M})$ is always a solution to the~\eqref{eq:noiselessproblem} (see~\cite[Theorem 1]{koenker1994quantile} and~\cite[Proposition 7]{mammen1997locally}).
 We refer to it as the \emph{canonical solution}.
 Building on this result, our contributions on the theoretical and algorithmic sides concerning the~\eqref{eq:noisyproblem} are summarized below. \begin{enumerate} \item { \textbf{Theory}